Stocks Sink Over US Debt Ceiling Concerns - UrduPoint

 Treasury Secretary Janet Yellen has said an agreement must be reached by June 1, otherwise the United States risks defaulting on its debt repayments, which most economists warn could spark turmoil in the global economy and markets.

-"Even though there is a strong belief that the US politicians are not foolish to trigger a self-induced economic crisis and that they will reach a deal just before time, appetite in risk assets looks weakened," said Ipek Ozkardeskaya, analyst at Swissquote Bank.
+- Brinkmanship - "Even though there is a strong belief that the US politicians are not foolish to trigger a self-induced economic crisis and that they will reach a deal just before time, appetite in risk assets looks weakened," said Ipek Ozkardeskaya, an analyst at Swissquote Bank.

-SPI Asset Management's Stephen Innes said the debt limit debate "highlights the political polarisation that persists in the US, and casts a cloud over the political process in Washington".

 Falling US inflation and worries about the banking sector have fanned bets that the Federal Reserve would pause its rate-hike drive.